HansMolemanPNG/hansmolemanpng.github.io/docs/kb/injection-attacks/xxe.md

 ### WS-Addressing

-Some SOAP services use WS-Addressing headers which provide another injection point:
+Some SOAP services use WS-Addressing headers, which can provide another injection location if the full document is parsed before semantic validation:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>